 Last but not least, you'll visit the Þingvellir National Park – an important historical and geological site of Iceland.
 This is where the old parliament first convened.
 It is also where the Eurasian and North American tectonic plates meet as they drift apart.
 Dramatic fissures, mossy vegetation and deep, reflective pools of water make for a myriad of different compositions here.
 Our focus will be the charming Öxararfoss waterfall in the heart of the park itself.

 Thereafter, we'll head back to Reykjavík, arriving by the evening.
-Your photo guide will drop you off at your accommodation.
 From there, you'll be free to explore the city at your leisure – no doubt with new photography skills under your belt, a multitude of images to look over once you get home and a host of new friends to stay in touch with.

 - We are a local tour operator and travel agency authorised by the tourism board of Iceland.

 - We offer small group tours with a maximum group size of 10-12.
 This way, you’ll get to know your photography guide and we can take you to shoot in unique places that aren’t suitable for larger groups.

 - All our guests get a free collection of post-processing videos from our award-winning photographers worth over $1,500.

 - On our tours we use comfortable vehicles to safely transport you to amazing locations.

 - We are using only the best hotels available in Iceland.

 - Our photo tours and workshops are guided by award-winning professional landscape photographers.